Responsive Images

 How to choose breakpoints for srcset and define sizes?

-When implementing responsive images, you will have to write the values for the srcset
+When implementing responsive images, you will need to write the values for the srcset

 and sizes

 attributes.
-It can quickly get tricky.
-So let’s repeat the purpose of these two attributes so that it becomes easy to derive the values:
+This can quickly get tricky.
+So let’s repeat the purpose of these two attributes to make it easier to derive the values:

 srcset

-- To define multiple image sources of different widths and let the browser pick the most appropriate candidate during HTML parsing.sizes
+— Defines multiple image sources of different widths and lets the browser pick the most appropriate candidate during HTML parsing.sizes

-- To define the size of the image element.
+— Defines the size of the image element.
 It could be a fixed size like225px

 or relative to the viewport.
 You can use CSS media conditions here to provide different size values based on the viewport width.